About your residential contract.

 6. Switching supplier

-6.1 If you switch supplier, we'll do everything reasonable to make the switch happen within 21 days of the new supplier telling us.
+6.1 If you switch supplier, we'll do everything reasonable to make the switch happen within 5 working days of the new supplier telling us.

 If you have a smart meter, it might not work with your new supplier.
 Talk to us or your new supplier about this.